DavidRalph/LazyNewbPack/README.rst

 -------------------
 Extract any graphics packs you want to be able to use into a subfolder of "LNP\Graphics"

-LOOKS LIKE: 	"Graphics\Mayday\[files]"
+LOOKS LIKE: 	``"Graphics\Mayday\[files]"``

-NOT LIKE:   	"Graphics\Mayday\Mayday\[files]"
+NOT LIKE:   	``"Graphics\Mayday\Mayday\[files]"``

-Once placed you can press the "Simplify Graphic Folder" button in the Lazy Newb Pack program to delete all the extra files the pack may contain - effectively extracting the graphics from a full install of Dwarf Fortress.
+Once placed you can press the "Simplify Graphic Folders" button in the Lazy Newb Pack program to delete all the extra files the pack may contain - effectively extracting the graphics from a full install of Dwarf Fortress.

 This is useful to save space or to re-pack to a friend.
 If adding graphics packs, simplifying a pre-installed package in this way avoids the common problem of missing files in 'upgrade packs'.